 Winstead served as interim chancellor after Chancellor Thomas left the university and before Chancellor Poulton took the position.
 (Biography of Nash Winstead)

-Poulton became the tenth Chancellor of NC State and the third scientist to lead the institution.
-Under his leadership the university acquired and began to develop Centennial Campus.
+Poulton became the tenth chancellor of NC State and the third scientist to lead the institution.
+Under his leadership, the university acquired and began to develop Centennial Campus.
 Poulton served as chancellor until 1989, and he later became director of the university's Literacy Systems Center.
 (Biography of Bruce Poulton)

-After serving as interim chancellor for several months, Larry K. Monteith was chosen by the UNC system Board of Governors to fill the position on a permanent basis.
+After serving as interim chancellor for several months, Larry K. Monteith was chosen by the UNC System Board of Governors to fill the position on a permanent basis.
 He served until retirement in 1998.
 (Biography of Larry Monteith)

 Barnhardt served as interim chancellor after Chancellor Fox left the university and before Chancellor Oblinger took the position.
 (Biography of Bob Barnhardt)